Argon compounds: ArH4

 Under high pressure stoichiometric solids are formed with hydrogen and oxygen: Ar(H2)2 and Ar(O2)3.

 Ar(H2)2 crystallises in the hexagonal C14 MgZn2 Laves phase.
 It is stable to at least 200 GPa, but is predicted to change at 250 GPa to an AlB2 structure.
 At even higher pressures the hydrogen molecules should break up followed by metallization.

 ArO and ArO6

 Oxygen and argon under pressure at room temperature form several different alloys with different crystal structures.
 Argon atoms and oxygen molecules are similar in size, so that a greater range of miscibility occurs compared to other gas mixtures.
 Solid argon can dissolve up to 5% oxygen without changing structure.
 Below 50% oxygen a hexagonal close packed phase exists.
 This is stable from about 3GPa to 8.5 GPa.
 Typical formula is ArO.
-With more oxygen between 5.5 and 7 GPa, a cubic Pm3n structure exists, but under higher pressure it changes to a I-42d space group form.
+With more oxygen between 5.5 and 7 GPa, a cubic Pm3n structure exists, but under higher pressure it changes to a I2d space group form.
 With more than 8.5 GPa these alloys separate to solid argon and ε-oxygen.
 The cubic structure has a unit cell edge of 5.7828 Å at 6.9 GPa.
 The representative formula is Ar(O2)3.